Julia Roberts: Relationships and family

 Roberts had romantic relationships with actors Jason Patric, Liam Neeson, Kiefer Sutherland, Dylan McDermott and Matthew Perry.
 She was briefly engaged to Sutherland; they broke up shortly before their scheduled wedding on June 14, 1991.
 According to Roberts, it had been cancelled long before, not "days before the wedding" as the press claimed at the time, and that it was a mutual decision.
 On June 25, 1993, she married country singer Lyle Lovett; the wedding took place at St. James Lutheran Church in Marion, Indiana.
 They separated in March 1995 and subsequently divorced.
 From 1998 to 2001, Roberts dated actor Benjamin Bratt.

 Roberts and her husband, cameraman Daniel Moder, met on the set of her film The Mexican in 2000 while she was still dating Bratt.
 At the time, Moder was married to Vera Steimberg.
 He filed for divorce a little over a year later, and after it was finalized, he and Roberts wed on July 4, 2002, at her ranch in Taos, New Mexico.
-Together, they have three children: twins, a daughter and a son, born in November 2004, and another son born in June 2007.
+Together, they have three children.